Cacti/documentation/Plugin-Hook-API-Ref.md

 ## top_header

-This hooks enables you to output custom HTML on top the the graph view page, if navigation tabs are not rendered.
+This hook enables you to output custom HTML on top of the graph view page, if navigation tabs are not rendered.
 Allows you to override the rendering of the top_header.php include.